dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 the xroot IO queue.
 Full descriptions on the effect of those can be found in `/usr/share/dcache/defaults/xrootd.properties`.

 ## XROOTD Third-party Transfer

 Starting with dCache 4.2, native third-party transfers between dCache and another xroot server (including another dCache door) are possible.
-These can be done either in unauthenticated mode, or with GSI (X509) authentication, using the client provided by SLAC (xrdcp or xrdcopy).

 To enforce third-party copy, one must execute the transfer using